riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 Note that updatelessness only makes a difference in decision problems that have observations.

+on uncertainty about where you are:

 I think updatelessness is the same as being [uncertain about where your decision algorithm is](http://acritch.com/deserving-trust/#grokking) because you are "ignoring" your observation by not conditioning on it.

+https://www.lesswrong.com/posts/Qyix5Z5YPSGYxf7GG/less-wrong-q-and-a-with-eliezer-yudkowsky-video-answers#BrWSWrwaategHEkvh -- when stated like this, it sounds more like logical counterfactuals...

+this explanation also emphasizes this: https://www.lesswrong.com/posts/zztyZ4SKy7suZBpbk/another-attempt-to-explain-udt

 ## Type of counterfactual